mautic/documentation/en/plugins/outlook.md

 - Mautic installed on a publicly accessible URL.
 - Microsoft Outlook 2013 or 2016.
 - [Mautic Outlook Add-In for Outlook 2013/2016](https://m.mautic.com/asset/24:microsoft-outlook-plugin-102)
+- Emails should be sent in HTML format.

 ### Configure the plugin